Search for imagery and create a project

 Next, you’ll zoom to Billy Bishop Airport, which is located on the islands just south of the city.

-13. On the map, in the search bar, type Billy Bishop Airport and press Enter.
+- On the map, in the search bar, type Billy Bishop Airport and click the first option that appears.

 The map zooms to the airport.